transreductionist/proper_nouns/README.md

 speech, named entities and lexical categories, and discourse representation structures compatible with first-order logic.

+## Additional Work

+- Look into using the `nltk.chunk.api` module and its `evaluate(gold)` function.
+There is also `nltk.chunk.util.ChunkScore`.
+- Investigate the large number of false positives as compared to the percentage correct for the Named Entity Recognition analysis.

 ## Appendix B: U.S. Census Data